 Phirst Technologies, a US-based company, developed a solution called First iZ using FlytBase & FlytNow, which integrates with the CAD (Computer Aided Dispatch) system to power the 911 service in Tyler, Texas, US.
 The solution allows 911 operators to remotely dispatch drones as first responders, to an emergency site, from a unified dashboard.
 Read the full case study.

 In this blog, we learned the benefits of using drones for law enforcement and public safety.
-We also covered what kind of drones and payloads are suitable for police and first responder operations, and how FlytNow enhances such operations.
+We also covered what kind of drones and payloads are suitable for police departments and first responder, and how FlytNow enhances such operations.

 Frequently Asked Questions (FAQs)